-Sexual harassment means unwelcome conduct which is either of a sexual nature or which is directed at an individual because of that individual's sex or gender, sexual orientation, or gender identity or expression, when such conduct has the purpose or effect of unreasonably interfering with an individual's work, academic, or extracurricular performance, or creating an intimidating, hostile, or offensive work or learning environment, even if the reporting individual is not the intended target of the sexual harassment.
-A "hostile environment" is created when the offensive behavior interferes with an individual's ability to participate in the University's programs (i.e., to work and to learn) when judged against a reasonable person standard.
+Sexual harassment is unwelcome verbal, written, online, and/or physical conduct that is sexual in nature.
+A hostile environment is created when the offensive behavior reaches a level of severity or pervasiveness such that it interferes with an individual's ability to participate in the university's programs (i.e., to work and to learn) when judged against a reasonable person standard.
 Colgate also prohibits "quid pro quo" sexual harassment, which means "this for that" harassment.
-It is a violation of this policy for any person to condition any benefit on submission to sexual activity.
+It is a violation of this policy for any person to condition any benefit (such as a grade in a class, a research opportunity, membership in an organization, etc.) on submission to sexual activity.

-Nonconsensual Sexual Contact
+Non-consensual Sexual Contact

-This form of sexual assault includes any intentional touching, however slight, for purposes of sexual gratification or with sexual intent, of the private body parts (including genitalia, anus, groin, breast, inner thigh, or buttocks) of another person without the affirmative consent of the other person, including instances where the other person is incapable of giving consent because of their youth or because of their temporary or permanent mental or physical incapacity.
+Non-consensual sexual contact is any intentional touching, however slight, for sexual gratification or with sexual intent, of the private body parts of another person without affirmative consent.
 This may include non-penetrative acts, touching directly or with an object, and/or touching the private body parts of another over clothing.
-This may also include forcing or causing another without affirmative consent to touch one's own private body parts.
+This may include forcing or causing another without affirmative consent to touch one's own private body parts.

-Nonconsensual Sexual Intercourse
+Non-consensual Sexual Intercourse

-Sexual assault of this type includes the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, forcibly or without the affirmative consent of the other person or where the other person is incapable of consent due to mental or physical incapacity.
+Non-consensual sexual intercourse is the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, forcibly or without affirmative consent or where the student is incapable of affirmative consent due to mental or physical incapacity.
 This type of sexual assault also includes non-forcible sexual intercourse with a person who is under the statutory age of consent.
 In New York, the statutory age of consent is 17 years old.